-Is it possible to have a speedometer turned back to a lower number, and, why would you want to tamper anyway?
-We all know years ago it was common practice for shady corner car lots to turn the speedometers back, you know, to show a lower mileage on the car so they could get more money for the vehicle.
+Is it possible to have a car speedometer ( actually the proper term is Odometer) turned back to a lower number, but, why would you want to tamper with it anyway?
+We all know years ago it was common practice for shady corner car lots to turn the speedometers (odometer) back, you know, show a lower mileage on the car so they could get more money for the low miler.

-Actually, it’s the “odometer” they play with and not a speedometer
+Actually, it’s the “Odometer” they play with and not a car speedometer

 That shady practice was near abolished with hefty fines and the watchful eye of the powers at hand and most governments just made it illegal to manipulate odometers.
-At that same time our province of Ontario came up with a money grab that when two private buyer/seller make a deal, the seller has to produce a government owners package before you can transfer ownership.
+At that same time our province of Ontario came up with a money grab that when two private buyers/sellers make a deal, the seller has to produce a government owner’s package before you can transfer the ownership.

 “If you even desire to see it”.

 The only stickler was, the old dealers were the worst offenders and they are exempt from giving you that package.
-You could ask for it, but they did not have to offer it to you.
+You could ask for it, but they didn’t have to offer it to you.

 I think Yes, and this is why!